 We work democratically to decide who the school council members should be and children are voted for by their classmates.
 This takes place every September when we can apply for different jobs in school.

-During some meetings we bring another child from our class where over the term we aim to include children from a variety of different backgrounds and ability groups.
-This enables us to make sure that all children’s voices in school are heard, not just those of the school council.
+During some meetings we bring other children from our class.
+This is to ensure that everybody is able to have the opportunity to have a voice and be involved in the process of bringing about change.
 We believe all children have a right to have their say and as school council members we share the views we have agreed from class, not just our own.